BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

     // #define DEFAULT_AP_IP                             "192.168.0.1"      // <- replace with your information
     // #define DEFAULT_AP_SUBNET_MASK                    "255.255.255.0"    // <- replace with your information

+    // power saving
+    #define POVER_SAVING_MODE   WIFI_PS_NONE // WIFI_PS_NONE or WIFI_PD_MIN_MODEM or WIFI_PS_MAX_MODEM // please check: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/network/esp_wifi.html

+    // use mDNS so the servers can be accessed in local network by HOSTNAME, but uses some additional memory
+    #define USE_mDNS // comment this line out to save some memory and code space

-    // define the name Esp32 will use as its host name
+    // define the name Esp32 will use as its host name, if USE_mDNS is #dfined this is also the name by wich you can address your ESP32 on your local network
-    #define HOSTNAME                                   "MyEsp32Server"      // <- replace with your information,  max 32 bytes
+    #define HOSTNAME                                   "MyESP32Server"      // <- replace with your information,  max 32 bytes (ESP_NETIF_HOSTNAME_MAX_SIZE) - if you are using mDNS make sure host name complies also with mDNS requirements
-    #define MACHINETYPE                                "ESP32 Dev Module"   // <- replace with your information, machine type, it is only used in uname telnet command
+    // replace MACHINETYPE with your information if you want, it is only used in uname telnet command
+    #if CONFIG_IDF_TARGET_ESP32
+        #define MACHINETYPE "ESP32"
+    #elif CONFIG_IDF_TARGET_ESP32S2
+        #define MACHINETYPE "ESP32-S2"
+    #elif CONFIG_IDF_TARGET_ESP32S3
+        #define MACHINETYPE "ESP32-S3"
+    #elif CONFIG_IDF_TARGET_ESP32C3
+        #define MACHINETYPE "ESP32-C3"
+    #elif CONFIG_IDF_TARGET_ESP32C6
+        #define MACHINETYPE "ESP32-C6"
+    #elif CONFIG_IDF_TARGET_ESP32H2
+        #define MACHINETYPE "ESP32-H2"
+    #else
+        #define MACHINETYPE "ESP32 (other)"
+    #endif

 // 4.
 USERS:     #define what kind of user management you want before #including user_management.h
-    #define USER_MANAGEMENT                           UNIX_LIKE_USER_MANAGEMENT // or HARDCODED_USER_MANAGEMENT or NO_USER_MANAGEMENT
+    #define USER_MANAGEMENT                           UNIX_LIKE_USER_MANAGEMENT // NO_USER_MANAGEMENT or HARDCODED_USER_MANAGEMENT or UNIX_LIKE_USER_MANAGEMENT
     // if UNIX_LIKE_USER_MANAGEMENT is selected you must also include file_system.h to be able to use /etc/passwd and /etc/shadow files
     #define DEFAULT_ROOT_PASSWORD                     "rootpassword"        // <- replace with your information if UNIX_LIKE_USER_MANAGEMENT or HARDCODED_USER_MANAGEMENT are used
     #define DEFAULT_WEBADMIN_PASSWORD                 "webadminpassword"    // <- replace with your information if UNIX_LIKE_USER_MANAGEMENT is used
     #define DEFAULT_USER_PASSWORD                     "changeimmediatelly"  // <- replace with your information if UNIX_LIKE_USER_MANAGEMENT is used

-// #include (or comment-out) the functionalities you want (or don't want) to use
+// 5. #include (or comment-out) the functionalities you want (or don't want) to use
-#include "./servers/fileSystem.hpp"
+    #include "./servers/dmesg.hpp"                      // include dmesg_functions.h which is useful for run-time debugging - for dmesg telnet command
+    #include "./servers/fileSystem.hpp"                 // most functionalities can run even without a file system if everything is stored in RAM (smaller web pages, ...)
-#include "./servers/time_functions.h"               // file_system.h is needed prior to #including time_functions.h if you want to store the default parameters
+    #include "./servers/time_functions.h"               // fileSystem.hpp is needed prior to #including time_functions.h if you want to store the default parameters
-#include "./servers/network.h"                      // file_system.h is needed prior to #including network.h if you want to store the default parameters
+    #include "./servers/netwk.h"                        // fileSystem.hpp is needed prior to #including network.h if you want to store the default parameters
-#include "./servers/httpClient.h"
-#include "./servers/ftpClient.h"                    // file_system.h is needed prior to #including ftpClient.h if you want to store the default parameters
+    #include "./servers/httpClient.h"                   // support to access web pages from other servers and curl telnet command
-#include "./servers/smtpClient.h"                   // file_system.h is needed prior to #including smtpClient.h if you want to store the default parameters
+    #include "./servers/smtpClient.h"                   // fileSystem.hpp is needed prior to #including smtpClient.h if you want to store the default parameters
-#include "./servers/userManagement.hpp"             // file_system.h is needed prior to #including userManagement.hpp in case of UNIX_LIKE_USER_MANAGEMENT
+    #include "./servers/userManagement.hpp"             // fileSystem.hpp is needed prior to #including userManagement.hpp in case of UNIX_LIKE_USER_MANAGEMENT
+    #include "./servers/esp32_ping.hpp"                 // include esp32_ping.hpp to occasioanly ping the router to check if ESP32 is still connected to WiFi
+    #include "./servers/version_of_servers.h"           // include version_of_servers.h to include version information
     #include "./servers/telnetServer.hpp"               // needs almost all the above files for whole functionality, but can also work without them
-#include "./servers/ftpServer.hpp"                  // file_system.h is also necessary to use ftpServer.h
+    #include "./servers/ftpServer.hpp"                  // fileSystem.hpp is also necessary to use ftpServer.h
+    #ifdef FILE_SYSTEM
+        #define USE_WEB_SESSIONS // comment this line out to save some memory if you won't use web sessions
+    #endif
+    #ifdef FILE_SYSTEM
+        #define USE_I2S_INTERFACE             // I2S interface improves web based oscilloscope analog sampling (of a single signal) if ESP32 board has one
+        // check INVERT_ADC1_GET_RAW and INVERT_I2S_READ #definitions in oscilloscope.h if the signals are inverted
+        #include "./servers/oscilloscope.h"   // web based oscilloscope: you must #include httpServer.hpp as well to use it
+    #endif
-#include "./servers/httpServer.hpp"                 // file_system.h is needed prior to #including httpServer.h if you want server also to serve .html and other files
+    #include "./servers/httpServer.hpp"       // fileSystem.hpp is needed prior to #including httpServer.h if you want server also to serve .html and other files from built-in flash disk
 ```

 4. Select one of SPIFFS partition schemas (Tool | Partition Scheme).